ryanwoodsmall/resume/resume-ryan_woodsmall.md

 **Cloud:** Amazon AWS EC2, S3, CloudFormation, CloudFront, EFS

+**Containers:** Docker, Mesos, custom chroot builds

 **Networking:** managed and unmanaged Layer 2 switching, with VLAN tagging/segregation; Layer 3 routing; Layer 4 request load balancing; Layer 7 load balancing with SSL and content-switching/redirection; Linux bridging, bonding and firewalling

-**Applications:** wiki, blog, and issue tracker installation, maintenance, and contribution
+**Applications:** code review, wiki, blog, code hosting and issue tracker installation, maintenance, and contribution, in local and hosted environments

+**Monitoring:** Zabbix, SNMP, Hyperic, Big Brother

-**Hardware:** Dell, HP, Sun, Apple and white box servers; industrial and embedded rackmount equipment; unmanaged, Brocade/Foundry, Dell and Force10 switching, routing and load balancing; NetScreen/Juniper, SonicWALL, Cisco ASA firewalling and IPSEC VPN endpoints; Dell, EqualLogic, EMC and JetStor iSCSI, Fiber Channel and NFS storage technologies in dedicated and shared scenarios
+**Hardware:** Dell, HP, Sun, Apple and white box servers; industrial and embedded rackmount equipment; unmanaged, Brocade/Foundry, Dell and Force10 switching, routing and load balancing; NetScreen/Juniper, SonicWALL, Cisco ASA firewalling and IPsec VPN endpoints; Dell, EqualLogic, EMC and JetStor iSCSI, Fiber Channel and NFS storage technologies in dedicated and shared scenarios

 ## Experience and Responsibilities

+### Splice Machine - Saint Louis, MO

+**Senior Systems Engineer** December 2014 - April 2017

+* Physically installing and configuring hosted data center compute and networking gear
+* Troubleshooting and replacing problem and failing hardware
+* Provisioning compute hardware, virtual machines and networks in data center and cloud environments for internal and external use
+* Maintaining large centralized storage repositories on HDFS
+* Building isolated and secure VPN-accessible proof-of-concept environments accessed by potential clients
+* Developing and maintaining automated operating system and base software installation and configuration methods for multiple platforms
+* Installing, maintaining and automating big data platform software from multiple vendors
+* Installing and maintaining artifact repositories for binary software
+* Building, packaging and distributing software prerequisites
+* Maintaining development, testing and release branches and tags of closed and open source software code repositories
+* Performing weekly sprint build and release freeze, tag, and bump processes for different codelines running on multiple versions of vendor platforms
+* Releasing generally available software directly accessible by customers for software installations and upgrades
+* Performing internal support functions in build and testing environments for developers, QA engineers, sales and customer support
+* Providing first-line support for networking and security-related questions
+* Providing as-needed support and troubleshooting of customer installations
+* Installing, administrating and maintaining continuous integration and code review environments
+* Performing day-to-day continuous integration job setup and build support
+* Writing and maintaining packaging and installation scripts for multiple vendor platforms
+* Submitting build and infrastructure-support patches for open and closed source products
+* Participating in daily stand-ups and as-needed code reviews and pull requests
+* Assisting in building out a software as a service platform
+* Building an all-in-one "big data appliance" in a self-contained rack shipped to and used at a customer site for pre-production and upgrade testing
+* Administrating hosted GitHub and Atlassian products and integrating with other internal and external services
+* Documenting day-to-day operations and development processes

 ### A123 Systems / NEC Energy Solutions - Chesterfield, MO